jbcodeforce/eda-studies/docs/techno/kafka/index.md

 ![partitions](./diagrams/topic-part-offset.drawio.png){ width=700 }

 * Each broker may have zero or more partitions per topic.
-When creating topic we specify the number of partition to use.
+When creating topic, users specify the number of partition to use.
 * Kafka tolerates up to N-1 server failures without losing any messages.
 N is the replication factor for a given partition.
 * Each partition is a time ordered immutable sequence of records, that are persisted for a long time period.
-It is a log.
 Topic is a labelled log.
 * Consumers see messages in the order they are stored in the log.
 * Each partition is replicated across a configurable number of servers for fault tolerance.
 The number of partition will depend on characteristics like the number of consumers, the traffic pattern, etc...
 You can have 2000 partitions per broker.
-* Each partitioned message has a unique sequence id called **offset** ("abcde, ab, a ..." in the figure above are offsets).
+* Each partitioned message has a unique sequence id called **offset** ("a,b,c,d,e, .." in the figure above are offsets).
 Those offset ids are defined when events arrived at the broker level, and are local to the partition.
 They are immutable.
 * When a consumer reads a topic, it actually reads data from all the partitions.
 As a consumer reads data from a partition, it advances its offset.
 To read an event the consumer needs to use the topic name, the partition number and the last offset to read from.
 * Brokers keep offset information in an hidden topic.
 * Partitions guarantee that data with the same keys will be sent to the same consumer and in order.
-* Partitions are saved to disk as append log.
-The older records are deleted after a given time period or if the size of log goes over a limit.
+* The older records are deleted after a given time period or if the size of log goes over a limit.
 It is possible to compact the log.
 The log compaction means, the last known value for each message key is kept.
 Compacted Topics are used in Streams processing for stateful operator to keep aggregate or grouping by key.
 You can read more about [log compaction from the kafka doc](https://kafka.apache.org/documentation/#design_compactionbasics).